The Apostle Paul prayed for you to be rooted in love

 Ephesians 3:17-18 Then Christ will make his home in your hearts as you trust in him.
 Your roots will grow down into God’s love and keep you strong.
 And may you have the power to understand, as all God’s people should, how wide, how long, how high, and how deep his love is.

-This does not say, “roots will grow down into tradition.”
-It does not say, “roots will grow down into doctrine.”
-It does not even say, “roots will grow down into truth.”
+This does not say, “rooted in tradition.”
+It does not say, “rooted in doctrine.”
+It does not even say, “rooted in truth.”
 It says, when you trust him, your roots will grow down into God’s love.
 I am ashamed of the times I have let tradition, doctrine, and even my understanding of “truth” get in the way of letting my roots grow down into God’s love.

 Consider, in this letter, the Apostle Paul was trying to do a very difficult task.
 He was working with two groups of people who had only hatred and disdain for each other: Jews and Gentiles.
 He was trying to explain that God was making something new that contained them both.
 God was making a living organism composed of all believers that would function in love.
 This was unheard of in thousands of years of history between these two groups of people.
 No wonder his message was hard to understand by many, like Peter (2 Peter 3:16).

-How about us — two thousand years later — have we learned the lesson?
+How about you — two thousand years later — are you rooted in love?

-Is our Christian fellowship characterized by love growing down into the roots of God’s love?
+Is your Christian fellowship characterized by your rooted love growing down into the roots of God’s love?
 If not, please examine yourselves (2 Corinthians 13:5).
 I pray that you are trusting in God and letting your roots grow down into His love.